U.S. Policy Solutions for the Crisis of Gun Violence in Mexico

 Federal Legislation

 Assault Weapons and High-Capacity Magazine Ban.
 Congress banning assault rifles and assault pistols would make a significant impact on public safety in the United States, in Mexico, and throughout Central America.
 Proposed assault weapons bans – H.R.
-698, sponsored by Rep. David Cicilline, and S.R.25, sponsored by Sen. Dianne Feinstein – would also ban high-capacity magazines and .50 caliber sniper rifles, as well as the importation of these classes of weapons into the United States.
+698, sponsored by Rep. David Cicilline, and S.R.25, sponsored by the late Sen. Dianne Feinstein – would also ban high-capacity magazines and .50 caliber sniper rifles, as well as the importation of these classes of weapons into the United States.
 The House passed an assault weapons bill in 2022, and President Biden has repeatedly called for an assault weapons ban.

-• Would require the development of a comprehensive interagency strategy, led by the State and Commerce Departments, to disrupt trafficking and diversion of firearms exported from the United States.
+- Would require the development of a comprehensive interagency strategy, led by the State and Commerce Departments, to disrupt trafficking and diversion of firearms exported from the United States.

-• Would provide Congressional notification and blocking of certain small arms exports regulated by the Department of Commerce, consistent with safeguards that were in place when the same items were regulated by the Department of State.
+- Would provide Congressional notification and blocking of certain small arms exports regulated by the Department of Commerce, consistent with safeguards that were in place when the same items were regulated by the Department of State.

-• Would require the submission of a report that will allow Congress to understand the challenges and successes of current efforts to address illegal arms trafficking and inform future strategies.
+- Would require the submission of a report that will allow Congress to understand the challenges and successes of current efforts to address illegal arms trafficking and inform future strategies.

-• For “covered countries” (initially Bahamas, Belize, Brazil, Colombia, El Salvador, Guatemala, Haiti, Honduras, Jamaica, Mexico, and Trinidad and Tobago), the Commerce Department would report more detailed information on export licenses, granting Congress greater data to understand the effect of current regulations.
+- For “covered countries” (initially Bahamas, Belize, Brazil, Colombia, El Salvador, Guatemala, Haiti, Honduras, Jamaica, Mexico, and Trinidad and Tobago), the Commerce Department would report more detailed information on export licenses, granting Congress greater data to understand the effect of current regulations.

 Disarming Cartels Act, H.R.
 6404, introduced by Rep. Dan Goldman, would increase inter-agency cooperation to prosecute illegal trafficking of firearms from the U.S. to Mexico.